-Cambridge IELTS book 13 –
+Cambridge book 13 IELTS Academic

-- Living in a country where you have to speak a foreign language can cause serious social problems, as well as practical problems.
+Question – Living in a country where you have to speak a foreign language can cause serious social problems, as well as practical problems.
 To what extent do you agree or disagree with the statement?

 Most of the people who move to a new region are not concerned about knowing the local dialect.
 However, as soon as they arrive, the lack of conversational skill becomes evident.
 Not being able to read the name boards on the roads is an issue that strikes first.
-Thus, travelling around the town can be quite daunting.
+Consequently, travelling around the town can be quite daunting.
 Another concern is with the ability to fill forms to avail basic utilities like water and electricity.
 A visit to government offices would need one to depend on agents to translate and get application forms submitted for processing.
 Therefore, practical hassles crop up more, when one does not know the local language.

 Another issue is acceptance into the local community.
-A lack of localism can be a deterrent altogether.
+A lack of localism may be a deterrent altogether.
 For instance, when I relocated to South India, it made me feel very alienated.
 As I did not know the lingua franca, I faced numerous problems trying to get along with the locals.
 No matter how much I tried, I could not break the ice with natives.
 The neighbourhood remained distant, and no one interacted with me.
 Moreover, this issue did not elude me in the workplace too.
-Most of my co-workers spoke in Malayalam, the dialect, and left me aloof.
+Most of my co-workers spoke in Malayalam, the dialect, which left me aloof.
 Therefore, even mingling with the local people can be a challenge in such a case.